Jalen Ramsey

-With the Jaguars, Ramsey quickly became one of the top cornerbacks in the NFL, making the Pro Bowl twice and being named an All-Pro in 2017, in addition to helping Jacksonville snap a 10-year playoff drought.
+With the Jaguars, Ramsey quickly became one of the top cornerbacks in the NFL, making the Pro Bowl and being named an All-Pro in 2017, in addition to helping Jacksonville snap a 10-year playoff drought.
 However, following a fallout and standoff with the Jaguars' front office, he was traded to the Los Angeles Rams midway through the 2019 season.
 In 2020, he agreed to an extension with the Rams that made him the highest-paid defensive back in league history at the time.
-He was traded to the Miami Dolphins during the 2023 offseason.
+He was traded to the Dolphins during the 2023 offseason, and then to the Steelers during the 2025 offseason.

 Early life

-Ramsey was born on October 24, 1994, in Smyrna, Tennessee to Lamont, an emergency medical technician (EMT) and Jalen's training coach, and Margie Ramsey.
+Ramsey was born on October 24, 1994, in Smyrna, Tennessee, to Lamont and Margie Ramsey.
+His father was a District Chief in the Fire Department, and later became Jalen's training coach.
 Jalen's older brother, Jamal, participated in football, basketball, and track at Battle Ground Academy in Franklin, Tennessee, and played quarterback at Middle Tennessee State University in Murfreesboro, Tennessee, where their father had once played football.
-Jalen perfected his football skills playing with much older boys at a local park.
+Jalen improved his football skills playing with much older boys at a local park.
 He grew up cheering for the Miami Hurricanes in a family of Florida Gators fans.

-High school career

 Ramsey attended Ensworth High School in Nashville, Tennessee, during his freshman year.
 He then transferred to Brentwood Academy in Brentwood, Tennessee, where he was a two-sport star in football and track & field.
 He was rated by both Rivals.com and Scout.com as a five-star recruit and one of the top overall recruits in his class.
 He originally committed to the University of Southern California (USC) to play college football, but later changed to Florida State University.

 Ramsey had a highly decorated high school track career.
 On May 24, 2013, in his final high school track meet, he shattered the Tennessee state record in the long jump with a mark of 25′ 3.25″, breaking the 16-year-old record set in 1997.
 As of 2016, no other athlete in TSSAA history has surpassed the 25-foot mark.
 Ramsey competed in events ranging from the 100 meters to the shot put.
 As a sprinter, he recorded personal best times of 10.50 in the 100-meter dash, 21.44 in the 200-meter dash, and 48.02 in the 400-meter dash.
 Ramsey established personal bests in the high jump at 6′ 8″ and the triple jump 47′ 7″.
 He also posted a top throw of 49′ 11″ in the shot put.